 The main points to be noted are as follows:

-- SSDs are basically a complex circuit where data is stored in ON/OFF (1/0) phases – As such, there is no physical wear and tear in SSDs
+- SSDs are basically a complex circuits where data is stored in ON/OFF (1/0) phases – As such, there is no physical wear and tear in SSDs

-- The technology used in SSDs is costly and thereby the drives too, are costly as compared to Hard disks; for example, if you can buy an HDD of a certain capacity at ‘n’ dollars, an SSD of same capacity may be as costly as ‘3n’ dollars.
+- The technology used in SSDs is costly and thereby the drives too, are costly as compared to Hard disks; for example, if you can buy an HDD of a certain capacity at ‘n’ dollars, an SSD of the same capacity may be more.

 HDD vs SSD